Downtown Seattle Transit Tunnel: Renovation for light rail

 Sound Transit and the King County Council signed a new joint-operations agreement in June 2002, leaving King County Metro as owners of the tunnel and Sound Transit responsible for paying part of the tunnel's debt service at an estimated cost of $65 million.
 The agreement would allow for buses and light rail trains to share the tunnel and its stations beginning in 2009, after a two-year closure for renovations.
 A separate agreement signed in May 2003 selected King County Metro as the operator of the light rail line.

 Metro began testing a fleet of new hybrid diesel-electric buses in 2002, intending to use them in the bus tunnel before and after the conversion to joint bus-rail operations.
 The first few of a planned fleet of 235 hybrid diesel-electric articulated buses began operating on tunnel bus routes in June 2004.
 The Breda dual-mode trolleybuses were removed from the tunnel in January 2005 and would later be refurbished into electric-only trolleybuses for use on the city's trolleybus network.
 The last day of trolleybus operation in the tunnel was January 24, 2005, with only a single dual-mode bus in service on the final day.
+A proposal to accommodate trolleybuses in the tunnel after the light rail renovations with alternating sections of wire was considered by Sound Transit and Metro but was not selected as the preferred alternative for joint operations.

 In February 2004, Sound Transit announced that it would begin the closure and renovation of the bus tunnel in September 2005, two years earlier than scheduled, to save money and reduce construction delays.
 Construction of a stub tunnel under Pine Street near Convention Place station, to be used for light rail train storage and turnback, as well as a future extension to Capitol Hill, began in January 2005.
 The bus tunnel was closed on September 24, 2005, moving the tunnel's 21 routes and 140 buses per hour to surface streets.
 3rd Avenue was converted to a "transit-priority corridor" during peak periods, restricting general traffic to one-block travel.